-The New Hampshire Board of Psychologists (BOP) regulates and licenses the psychology profession in the State of New Hampshire.
+The New Hampshire Board of Psychologists (BOP) regulates and licenses the psychology professions in the State of New Hampshire.
 The Board's mission is protecting the public as well as licensing and regulating psychologists.
-The Board of Psychologists is an eight-member board appointed by the Governor for five year terms.
-There are five Psychologists and three Public Members.
+The Board of Psychologists is an nine-member board appointed by the Governor for three year terms.
+There are five Psychologists, one School Psychologist, and three Public Members.

 The Board of Psychologists is responsible for assuring that applicants are qualified to practice in the State of New Hampshire and that they adhere to professional and ethical standards once they are licensed.
 The psychology profession in the State of New Hampshire is regulated by RSA 329-B and the Board's Administrative Rules.

 The Board of Psychologists regulates the practice of psychology by practitioners in New Hampshire to assure that the services provided are of a quality consistent with the standard of care within the profession and to safeguard the public against harm which may be caused by untrained, unskilled, or unlicensed practitioners.
-Complaint investigations are conducted by the Board's Investigative Subcommittee consisting of experienced licensed Doctors of Psychology who volunteer for the board.
+Complaint investigations are conducted by the Board's Professional Conduct Investigator Committee consisting of experienced licensed Doctors of Psychology who volunteer for the board.

 Office of Professional Licensure and Certification